citusdata/django-multitenant/README.md

       )
    ```

-1.Set the tenant using set_current_tenant(t) api in all the views which you want to be scoped based on tenant.
+1. Set the tenant using set_current_tenant(t) api in all the views which you want to be scoped based on tenant.
 This would scope all the django API calls automatically(without specifying explicit filters) to a single tenant.
 If the current_tenant is not set, then the default/native API  without tenant scoping is used.
    ```python
     def application_function:
     	# current_tenant can be stored as a SESSION variable when a user logs in.